 The UCSF School of Medicine strives to advance human health through a fourfold mission of education, research, patient care and public service.

 Founded in 1864 as Toland Medical College, the school is celebrating its 150th anniversary.
 It joined the University of California in 1873, and in 1898, moved to its present Parnassus Heights campus.
 The first UC hospital opened here in 1907, eventually growing into Moffitt-Long Hospitals and later Benioff Children’s Hospital.
 These facilities, together with Mount Zion Hospital, now comprise the UCSF Medical Center.

-UCSF faculty have also treated patients and trained students at Priscilla Chan and Mark Zuckerberg San Francisco General Hospital since 1873 and at the San Francisco VA Medical Center for over 50 years.
+UCSF faculty have also treated patients and trained students at Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center since 1873 and at the San Francisco VA Medical Center for over 50 years.
 UCSF is affiliated with a number of other hospitals in the Bay Area and Fresno, including Children’s Hospital Oakland.

 Comprehensive list of UCSF achievements and milestones going back to 1914.